-The net assets and net liabilities were measured as of June 30, 2018, and the total liability used to calculate the net asset or liability was determined by an actuarial valuation as of that date.
+The net assets and net liabilities were measured as of June 30, 2019, and the total liability used to calculate the net asset or liability was determined by an actuarial valuation as of that date.
+The total liabilities as of June 30, 2019 reflect changes of actuarial assumptions to decrease the investment rate of return from 7.4 percent to 7.3 percent and update mortality rates.